objektwerks/scalafx.speech/README.md

 Media Player
 ------------
->While ScalaFx is a nice UI library to work with --- the media player is a piece of work.
+>ScalaFx is a nice UI library.
+But the media player is classic Java.
 Read the javadoc!

 Build
 -----